 CDT: Not sure of the value of calling out the Internet when this vision is about ICTs for development – suggest reworking the structure so that this section addresses ICT issues (Internet, broadband, etc.)

-Russia:
+Russia: Governments should have an equal role and responsibility for international Internet governance and for ensuring the stability, security and continuity of the Internet, taking into account the convergence of networks, services

 Emphasizing the importance of maintaining an open Internet based on open standards development processes, and open governance as key enablers for an inclusive knowledge and information societies as a priority issue in the next ten years.

-CDT: Emphasizing the importance of maintaining an open Internet based on open standards development processes, and open governance as key enablers for an inclusive knowledge and information societies as a priority issue in the next ten years.
+CDT: Emphasizing the importance of maintaining an open Internet based on open standards development processes, and open governance as key enablers for an inclusive knowledge and information societies.

 Iran: We have concern and comment in this matter which provide later.